supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab07-Passwordless-authentication-using-Auth-app.md

 1. Click on **Save** to enable passwordless sign for All users.

 ### Task 2: Configure signin methods to the user

+  >**Note**: Skip this task, if the ODL user account already has a authenticator app configured in previous lab.

 1. Navigate to https://portal.office.com using the credentials provided in the environment details page.